Department Of Justice Expecting To Prosecute WikiLeaks Founder Julian Assange

 Mueller’s office last issued an indictment in July, placing charges upon 12 Russian military intelligence officers.
 While the office of the special counsel has been quiet for the past month, it is likely that they are following Department of Justice guidelines that prevent prosecutors from taking actions that could influence the outcome of an election, like the midterms in November.

-Still, the buss in Washington is that Mueller has something bi that will be released soon, with speculation that it is either an indictment or a report from his obstruction investigation against President Donald Trump.
+Still, the word in Washington is that Mueller has something big that will be released soon, with speculation that it is either an indictment or a report from his obstruction investigation against President Donald Trump.